 - Pre-charge detention in terrorism cases, currently allowing for 14-day detention without charge - the longest period of any comparable democracy;

-- Section 44 of the Terrorism Act 2000 allowing stop and search without suspicion, which was disproportionately used against peaceful protesters and ethnic minority groups.
+- Section 44 of the Terrorism Act 2000, allowing stop and search without suspicion (thankfully now repealed), which was disproportionately used against peaceful protesters and ethnic minority groups.

 Other counter-terrorism laws that raise grave concerns include:

 - The dangerously broad definition of 'terrorism', which applies to action taken to advance any 'political, religious, racial or ideological' cause designed to influence the government of any country or international organisation or to intimidate any member of the public anywhere in the world.
 Many offences are linked to this definition of terrorism, which means that large numbers are potentially criminalised.
 The definition stretches to action which is designed to seriously disrupt an electronic system;

 - Broad new speech offences, including the 'encouragement of terrorism' which encompasses making statements that glorify terrorist acts.
 It is an offence even if the person or group making the statement doesn’t intend to encourage terrorism.
 As the definition of terrorism is so wide, this could criminalise people speaking out against repressive regimes anywhere in the world.
 These offences have the potential to seriously infringe free speech rights, criminalising careless talk and having a chilling effect on free speech surrounding, for example, foreign policy;

 - the offence of photographing anything that might be useful to someone committing or preparing an act of terrorism.
 This measure has seen many tourists and professional photographers stopped from taking photos of police officers or landmark buildings;

 - The banning of non-violent political organisations, amounting effectively to state censorship of political views, which has the potential to drive debate underground;